Education chairman: Hillsdale College’s charter hopes in Tennessee are ‘shattered’ - NewsBreak

 Education chairman: Hillsdale College’s charter hopes in Tennessee are ‘shattered’

-Rep. Mark White, R-Memphis, addressing the House of Representatives in April 2022.
-Chair of the House Education Administration Committee, White said plans for Hillsdale College to operate charter schools in Tennessee are "shattered."
-(Photo: John Partipilo)

-The chairman of Tennessee’s House Education Administration Committee says Hillsdale College’s plan to operate dozens of charter schools in Tennessee has been “shattered” by comments its president made about teachers and colleges of education.
+The chairman of Tennessee’s House Education Administration Committee says Hillsdale College’s plan to operate dozens of charter schools in Tennessee has been “shattered” by comments the conservative Michigan college’s president made about teachers and colleges of education.

 Rep. Mark White, R-East Memphis, in a Facebook post, vehemently disagreed with Hillsdale College President Larry Arnn, contending he was trying to tear down his opposition with criticism of public school teachers and the educational system when he spoke at a Williamson County reception attended by Gov. Bill Lee.